lpsinger/ligo.skymap/README.rst

 visualizing gravitational-wave probability maps from LIGO and Virgo.
 Some of the key features of this package are:

+*  `Command line tool bayestar-localize-coincs`_ and
-*  `Script bayestar-localize-coincs`_: BAYESTAR, providing rapid,
-   coherent, Bayesian, 3D position reconstruction for compact binary coalescence events
+   `bayestar-localize-lvalert`_: BAYESTAR, providing rapid, coherent, Bayesian, 3D position reconstruction for compact binary coalescence events

-*  `Script ligo-skymap-from-samples`_: Create 3D sky maps from
-   posterior sample chains using kernel density estimation
+*  `Command line tool ligo-skymap-from-samples`_: Create 3D sky maps from posterior sample chains using kernel density estimation

-*  `Script ligo-skymap-plot`_: An everyday tool for plotting HEALPix maps
+*  `Command line tool ligo-skymap-plot`_: An everyday tool for plotting HEALPix maps

 *  `Module ligo.skymap.plot`_: Astronomical mapmaking tools for